-Flora and fauna refers to the plants and animals of an environment.
-To remember them, fauna sounds similar to fawn indicating it refers to animals whereas flora sounds like flowers indicating it refers to plants.
+Flora and fauna refer to the plants and animals of an environment.
+To remember them, fauna sounds similar to fawn, indicating it refers to animals, whereas flora sounds like flowers, indicating it refers to plants.

 Before we take a look at how scientists divide flora and fauna into different groups, let’s take a look at the terms flora and fauna themselves.